Updated: August 2015

-The Centers for Medicare and Medicaid Services released data in April on the treatments performed by, and the payments made to, more than 880,000 health care professionals who cared for beneficiaries in Medicare's Part B program in 2012.
+The Centers for Medicare and Medicaid Services released data in June 2015 on the treatments performed by, and the payments made to, health care professionals who cared for beneficiaries in Medicare's Part B program in the year 2013.
+(The agency first released this data, covering the year 2012, in 2014.)
+The data covers more than 950,000 health care providers who collectively received $90 billion in Medicare payments.

 Part B covers the services delivered to seniors and the disabled by doctors, optometrists, physical therapists and other practitioners.
-The program also covers ambulance mileage, lab tests, outpatient services and drugs administered by doctors and other healthcare providers.
+The program also covers ambulance mileage, lab tests, outpatient services and drugs administered by doctors.

 Treatment Tracker includes pages for every health professional, state, medical specialty and service billed to Medicare.

-It relies primarily on three files provided by CMS:
+It relies primarily on two files provided by CMS:

-- A summary table of the total number of patients treated by each provider in Medicare's Part B program in 2012, the provider's specialty, and the total amount paid, among other things.
-See the important caveat below in bold about what CMS redacted from the data.
+- A summary table of the total number of patients treated by each provider in Medicare's Part B program in 2013 and the total amount paid, among other things.

-- A detailed list of the services performed by each provider in Part B in 2012, including the number of patients treated, the number of times the service was performed, and the number of unique patient visits during which each service was performed (some services, such as drug infusions and skin tag removals, may be billed multiple times during a single visit).
+- A detailed list of the services performed by each provider in Part B in 2013, including the number of patients treated, the number of times the service was performed, and the number of unique patient visits during which each service was performed (some services, such as drug infusions and skin tag removals, may be billed multiple times during a single visit).
+The table also differentiates between medical services and drugs.
 Medicare has published a detailed methodology online for how it has gathered this data.
 The data is also available for download online.

 Two important caveats: Medicare only released data on services and referral patterns if they applied to at least 11 patients.
 If a service was performed on 10 or fewer patients, CMS redacted it and excluded it from aggregate totals.